 POV ~A Cursed Film~ opens in a similar fashion to Shiraishi’s best known work, Noroi: The Curse (2005), with on-screen text warning the viewer of the horrors to be seen before entering the first sequence which involves a lengthy set-up that effectively establishes character and situation.

 This opening sequence has us primed to play spot the yurei as the film crew, led by the teacher, search the reputedly haunted corners of the school.
-Amidst the calm and stillness a sense of dread builds as the characters traipse around in the fading light of the day and into the oppressive silence of a building emptied of all life but the six people.
+Amidst the calm and stillness a sense of dread builds as the characters traipse around in the fading light of the day and into the oppressive silence of a building emptied of all life but the six people looking for ghosts.
 The claustrophobia of the place sets in and the strange things happen.
 Locked doors open by themselves, lights flicker, shadows are glimpsed and the video camera images become fuzzy and distorted.
 The atmosphere becomes pregnant with dread.
 It is all underplayed at first and the gang even go some way to trying to debunk some of the strange occurrences as they investigate hauntings but these images are too freaky to forget, faces in windows, the silhouette of a man, the type of things we may swear we see in a dark corridor but are too uncertain (and scared) to confirm.

 Then everything goes haywire and the ghosts come out in full force and the crew make like Scooby and the gang and run around corridors and classrooms.

-From there everything becomes pretty generic in the second sustained sequence as a simple narrative of people trying to escape the ghosts, getting lost and running into each other, scaring each other and falling over.
+From there everything becomes pretty generic in the second sustained sequence as a simple narrative of people trying to escape the ghosts, getting lost and running into each other, scaring each other and falling over takes over.

 One gets the sense Tsuruta is not trying to reinvent the genre he helped popularise, he is telling a solid tale and revealing how refined his techniques are and there is fun to be had witnessing a master at work.
 Everything is played straight.
 His script efficiently sets things up and even throws in a tragic and dark tale that is revealed.
 Even though the characters fall into horror clichés – let’s go investigate this place despite knowing it is clearly dangerous – and there is one outrageously melodramatic plot twist, I cannot pretend that I did not enjoy the film especially the execution of the haunting.

 Tsuruta proves his skill in the way he sets up shots and manipulates the frame.
 He can deploy familiar techniques like night vision and the shaky cam’s perspective and the position of actors to allow ghosts to get into the scene and surprise the audience.
 He also makes great use out of replaying recorded footage as a set-up for the emergence of more ghosts.
-Tsuruta enjoys having characters plunge into scary situations and with the scenes of investigation having made everything threatening, it is nerve-racking.
+Tsuruta enjoys having characters plunge into scary situations and with the scenes of investigation having made everything threatening with a build-up of mythos, it is nerve-racking.
 The action is constant but rarely disorienting and when it is disorienting, it is deliberately done due to the person holding the camera running like hell with no particular direction in mind other than away from the ghosts.

 These two sustained parts, the build-up and the scare, are fantastic.
 The camera is always rolling and there are few breaks in perspective which makes the film increasingly tense.

 The sense of seriousness breaks down in the film’s coda which actually has a big and satisfying reveal where chaos totally reigns and it becomes fun.
-Crucially, Tsuruta uses the camera aspect ratio of the screen for a smart twist that explains everything including the title which gains new significance.
+Crucially, Tsuruta uses the camera aspect ratio for the screen for a smart twist that explains everything including the title which gains new significance.
 The Ringu nods also come thick and fast.
 I won’t spoil this section, just sit back and enjoy the cheery J-pop song that plays after the credits role and everything that follows.

-The cast are all solid and it would not be effective if they did not stay in character and take things seriously.
+The cast are all solid and the film would not be effective if they did not stay in character and take things seriously.
 They do, and it’s fun watching them put in energetic performances.
 Mirai Shida, voice of Kayo Horikoshi in The Wind Rises (2013) and Arrietty in The Secret World of Arrietty (2010), gamely plays up the role of idol with aplomb and Haruna Kawaguchi (the detective in Madame Marmalade) is also fun to watch.

 I found that I enjoyed it more than something like Paranormal Activity due to the intense action and constant events.
 Overall, it’s a fun film and one of the better examples of idol horror and found-footage horror out there.
 I daresay that I prefer it to Noroi: The Curse.